Estimation for high-frequency data under parametric market microstructure noise: Applications of the method

 As we want to allow for quite exotic endogenous models, we follow \cite{potiron2017estimation}.
-In particular, jumps are assumed to be of finite activity and independent from the other quantities.
+In particular, we assume no jumps in the setup.
 We describe the hitting boundary with time process (HBT) model introduced in the subsequent paper in what follows.
-For the process $k=1,2$ we introduce the continuous observation time process $Y_t^{(k)}$ which drives the observation times related to $X_t^{(k)}$.
-We assume that $(X_t, Y_t)$ is a 4-dimensional It\^{o}-process.
-We further introduce the down process $d_t^{(k)}(s)$ and the up process $u_t^{(k)}(s)$.
+In that model, eight stochastic processes (four of which are actually families of stochastic processes) are of interest, four for each asset.
+For the index $k=1,2$, we have the price process - $X_t^{(k)}$ - and three other stochastic processes (two of which are actually families of processes) - $Y_t^{(k)}$, $d_t^{(k)}(s)$ and $u_t^{(k)}(s)$ - related to the observation times of that process.
+Those four stochastic processes can be correlated, and we further assume that $(X_t, Y_t)$ is a 4-dimensional It\^{o}-process.
+For the process $k=1,2$, $Y_t^{(k)}$ stands for the continuous observation time process which drives the observation times related to $X_t^{(k)}$.
+The others four processes are the down processes $d_t^{(k)}(s)$ and the up processes $u_t^{(k)}(s)$.
 We assume that the down process takes only negative values and that the up process takes only positive values.
 A new observation time will be generated whenever one of those two processes is hit by the increment of the observation time process.
 Then, the increment of the observation time process will be reset to $0$, and the next observation time will be produced whenever the up or the down process is hit again.
 Formally, if we let $\alpha > 0$ stand for the tick size, we define the first observation time as $t_0^{(k)} := 0$ and recursively $t_i^{(k)}$ as

 where $\Delta Y_{[a,b]}^{(k)} := Y_b^{(k)} - Y_a^{(k)}$.
 We define the Hayashi-Yoshida estimator as